rgunkar/opentelemetry-python-api/BUILD_AND_PUBLISH.md

 # Building and Publishing otel-web-tracing

-This guide explains how to build and publish the `otel-web-tracing` library to PyPI using either standard Python tools or Poetry.
+This guide explains how to build and publish the `otel-web-tracing` library to PyPI.

 ## 🎯 What Gets Published